Difference Between MySQL vs NoSQL

 Both MySQL vs NoSQL are popular choices in the market; let us discuss some of the major Difference Between MySQL and NoSQL:

-- MySQL is a relational database which is based on tabular design whereas NoSQL is non-relational in nature with its document-based design.
+- MySQL is a relational database that is based on tabular design whereas NoSQL is non-relational in nature with its document-based design.

 - MySQL has established a database, covering huge IT market whereas NoSQL databases are the latest arrival, hence still gaining popularity among big IT giants.